cross-language-cpp/djinni-example-cc/README.md

 # This is a simple hello world

-This is just some example how to use cmake, C++, Objective-C and Swift together with djinni.
-(Java up to come) It does nothing interesting or useful, just demonstrate a possible project setup.
+This is just some example how to use cmake, C++, Objective-C, Swift and Java together with djinni.
+It does nothing interesting or useful, just demonstrate a possible project setup.

-Early state, just MacOS support, since it's Objective-C / Swift focused.
+Early state, just MacOS support, since it's more Objective-C / Swift focused.

 ## Getting started

-Install conan, if you do not have it already
+[Install conan](https://docs.conan.io/en/latest/installation.html), if you do not have it already

 Clone this directory and change into it